Quinta Brunson

 writing

-from very, very early on, right?
+from very very early on right

 around like high school, college was when I think I became very intentional about

-Because I think at a certain point, I was trying to figure out, like, do I, I don't, you know, like, I don't know if I'm the joke teller, but I love humor.
+uh humor and comedy, too.
+Because I think at a certain point, I was trying to figure out: like, do I, I don't, you know, like, I don't know if I'm the joke teller, but I love humor.

 Like, I just like having

 humor and finding the humor in things and then building from there.
+I'm so grateful

-to be part of this tribe,
+to be part of this tribe and this lineage

-99 and he talked about he just won an emmy right
+99. And he talked about, he just won an Emmy, right?

-And that's what I mean about like, it's this connecting religion.
+he was talking about comedy.
+And that's what I mean about like, it's this connecting religion that's just 90.

 You know, I watched his show when I was a little

 girl.
+And

 And